Jj-source/Check-It/README.md

   Code files that cover the recovering and manipolation of the data presented in the paper

 ## Dataset versions
-Not all the articles contain the same amount of informations, but (luckily) not all the tasks require all the informations!
-To build a usefull dataset for different tasks we split the articles in different groups (some partially overlapping) based on the amount of informations contained in them.
+Not all the articles contain the same amount of informations, but (luckily) not all the tasks require all the informations!<br>To build a usefull dataset for different tasks we split the articles in different groups (some partially overlapping) based on the amount of informations contained in them.

 Current versions are:
 - d1: basic informations + statement and author of the statement